Markmix-Studios/file-converter/README.md

 # File Converter Tool

-This is a simple and user-friendly web tool developed by **Codiify** for converting text content into various file formats.
+This is a simple and user-friendly web tool developed by **Markmix Studios** for converting text content into various file formats.
 You can easily input content, choose a format, and download the converted file directly.

 ![File Converter Tool](https://i.ibb.co/sKfGG40/20241219-205238.jpg)